 Frozen pipes are a common plumbing problem for the Wasatch Front region.
-This usually takes place when high water pressure through the main water pipe unites with freezing temperatures.
-To help avoid this plumbing problem, leave a faucet a little open to allow water to constantly flow through.
-If you do discover a frozen pipe, shut off the main water supply to prevent the pipe from bursting.
+This typically takes place when high water pressure through the main water pipe unites with freezing temperatures.
+To help avoid this plumbing problem, leave a faucet a little open to allow water to continuously flow through.
+If you do discover a frozen pipe, shut off the main water supply to keep the pipe from bursting.
 Try warming the frozen area of the pipe with hot water and if that doesn’t solve the problem, give Barlow Service Experts a call and we’ll send one of our qualified plumbers out to examine the problem.

 Broken Water Line

 An opening or break in your water pipe could cause significant damage to your home.
 Water line openings or breaks are commonly because of a frozen garden hose.
 If you keep your hose connected to your water spout following a freeze, the ice inside can cause pressure to build up in your home’s water pipes and result in a leak or a break.
 To avoid this issue, ensure your garden hoses are drained and disconnected before freezing temperatures set in.

 Failing Hot Water Systems

 If your hot water heater is not functioning as well as expected, confirm the temperature is set high enough.
 If you own a gas water heater, confirm the pilot light is still lit.
 If everything looks right, call Barlow Service Experts so we can send out a qualified plumber to figure out what’s going on.
 To avert this problem altogether, make sure you are getting your annual hot water heater maintenance and it’s ideal if you service it well before winter begins.
 Call 801-436-8985 to ensure you don’t get left without warm water this winter.